In play, children have many opportunities to learn skills that can support them when they start school

-AS the lockdown measures start to ease, children must prepare for their journey back to school.
+As the summer eases into August, children must prepare for their journey back to school.
 Moving on from preschool to primary school can be daunting for children and parents alike.
 There are no two ways about it!
 This September, transitioning into the primary school system will be very different.

 Educators work tirelessly to ensure preschoolers are ready to make the big step.
 However, this year transition supports will need to be carried out remotely.
 As parents, there are many things we can do to help.
 At the same time, it is important to reduce stress and be realistic about what we can and cannot do at home.